FAQ – Frequently Asked Questions

 No. You can decide from week to week -- or day to day -- when you prefer to take lessons.
 Check the calendar online and book any available session.

-You can pay directly on the site using PayPal.
-European Union based students can also pay by bank transfer.
+You can make a transfer using PayPal.
 Remember, lessons must be paid for before they can be scheduled.

 Yes.
 In order to advance, you need to practice each day.
 Homework is usually a short article to read or a video to watch.
 In the following lesson, you will give me a summary of the text or video.
 I will also ask questions about the task and the general topic.
 We can also review any questions you have about vocabulary or grammar from the assignment.
 For exam preparation courses, homework may be a writing assignment.